 - Additional training workshops presented by local and visiting specialists.

-- Clinical simulation scenario-based workshops conducted a minimum of 5 times per year.
+- Clinical simulation scenario-based workshops conducted 3-5 times per year.

-- Time to attend session is paid and protected.
+- Time to attend sim is paid and protected.

-In addition, there are regular teaching rounds for interns and opportunities for case presentations.
-There is access to online resources at both MGDHS and FURHSA.
+In addition, there are regular teaching rounds for interns and opportunities for case presentations, with access to online resources.

-There is a nominated supervisor for each rotation who will meet with junior doctors individually to provide feedback and conduct mid and end-of-term formative assessments.
-Supervisors are encouraged to give regular feedback to their junior doctors on a day-to-day basis and are given training and support to do this.
+There is a nominated supervisor for each rotation who will meet with junior doctors individually to provide feedback and conduct mid and end-of-term assessments.
+Supervisors are encouraged to give regular feedback to their junior doctors on a day-to-day basis and are trained and supported to provide feedback.

-The Medical Education Unit have an open door policy where junior doctors are encouraged to drop-in to discuss any issues or concerns.
-The DCT and MEO also arrange confidential appraisals that are held in the middle of each rotation as a formal opportunity to ask for advice/support, highlight any concerns, discuss career pathways, and provide feedback about the training program.
+The Medical Education Unit and Director of Medical Services have an open-door policy where junior doctors are encouraged to drop in to discuss any issues or concerns, they might have.
+The DCT and MEO also conduct confidential appraisals that are held in the middle of each rotation as an opportunity the trainee medical officer to raise any concerns they may have, provide feedback on rotations, seek career guidance etc.

 The Medical Education Unit are responsible for orientation, pastoral support, and coordination of the education program for junior doctors.

-Interns are rostered to work weekdays and weekends, with no requirement for night shifts in the intern year.
+Trainees are rostered in line with the SA Health Salaried Medical Officers Enterprise Agreement (SMOEA) 2022, with Interns being rostered to work weekdays and weekends, with no requirement for night shifts in the intern year.

 For information about the intern application process, please refer to the SA Health Careers website.